deepsquare-io/ClusterFactory/web/docs/see-also/02-faq.md

 ## Why Kubernetes over Virtual Machines?

-Before SquareFactory, we used Proxmox to manage our applications.
+Before Cluster Factory, we used Proxmox to manage our applications.
 One application per Virtual Machine.
 We used NFS, Ansible and Git to centralize our configuration.
 With this setup, we saw a lot of problems: